 Building on the capacity and competence through the management of the Baltic Sea Region Testing Ground Facility (TGF), Nefco established a global Public-Private Partnership carbon procurement vehicle: the Nefco Carbon Fund (NeCF) in 2008.
-NeCF acquires greenhouse gas emission reductions under the Joint Implementation (JI) up to 2012 and the Clean Development Mechanism (CDM) until the end of 2020.
+NeCF acquired greenhouse gas emission reductions under the Joint Implementation (JI) up to 2012 and the Clean Development Mechanism (CDM) until the end of 2020.

-The fund’s public and private investors consist of European power utilities and Nordic governments.
+The fund’s public and private investors consisted of European power utilities and Nordic governments.
 At its peak, NeCF was capitalised at EUR 165 million.
 After the market changes in 2011–2012, NeCF’s activities were consolidated and the active procurement paused.

 When NorCaP launched a second call for proposals in 2014 on behalf of Norway, four projects under CDM in least developed countries were contracted under NeCF.

-NeCF has contracted a total of 22 projects that have so far delivered 6 million emission reductions.
+NeCF has contracted a total of 19 projects that delivered in total 6.76 million emission reductions.

 Nefco Norwegian Carbon Procurement Facility

 The global Nefco Norwegian Carbon Procurement Facility (NorCaP) was established in 2013 in response to a wish for the Norwegian government to ensure the continued emission reduction activity of existing, but vulnerable, CDM projects.
 Many registered CDM projects were facing discontinuation due to low market price.
-At the same time, NorCaP assists Norway in meeting its climate commitments in a cost-effective way.
+At the same time, NorCaP assisted Norway in meeting its climate commitments in a cost-effective way.

-NorCaP purchases Certified Emission Reduction Units (CERs) from the second commitment period of the Kyoto Protocol (2013–2020).
-The facility is wholly funded by the Norwegian Ministry of Climate and the Environment.
+NorCaP purchased Certified Emission Reduction Units (CERs) from the second commitment period of the Kyoto Protocol (2013–2020).
+The facility was wholly funded by the Norwegian Ministry of Climate and the Environment.

 Ten projects or bundles of vulnerable projects were successfully contracted based on the first call for proposals, and the first credits acquired within one calendar year.
 In December 2014, a second joint call for proposals under NorCaP and NeCF was launched.